swiftlang/swift-installer-scripts/platforms/Linux/Fedora/README.md

 ## Installing Swift
 ### Name format
-If Swift was built successfully there should be a file with the name format similar to `swift-lang-5.5-1.fc34.x86_64.rpm` where `5.5` is the version of Swift specified in `swift-lang.spec`, `fc34` is the version of Fedora that was used to build Swift, and `x86_64` is the processor architecture.
+If Swift was built successfully there should be a file with the name format similar to `swiftlang-5.5-1.fc34.x86_64.rpm` where `5.5` is the version of Swift specified in `swiftlang.spec`, `fc34` is the version of Fedora that was used to build Swift, and `x86_64` is the processor architecture.

 ### Note about Fedora versions